kubeedge/ianvs/docs/distributed-synergy-ai-benchmarking.md

 ## Design Details
 ### Architecture and Modules
 The architectures and related concepts are shown in the below figure.
 The ianvs is designed to run within a single node.
 Critical components include
-- Test Environment Manager: the CRUD of test environments serving for global usage
+- ``Test Environment Manager``: the CRUD of test environments serving for global usage
-- Test Case Controller: control the runtime behavior of test cases like instance generation and vanish
+- ``Test Case Controller``: control the runtime behavior of test cases like instance generation and vanish
-    - Generation Assistant: assist users to generate test cases based on certain rules or constraints, e.g., the range of parameters
+    - ``Generation Assistant``: assist users to generate test cases based on certain rules or constraints, e.g., the range of parameters
-    - Simulation Controller: control the simulation process of edge-cloud synergy AI, including the instance generation and vanishment of simulation containers
+    - ``Simulation Controller``: control the simulation process of edge-cloud synergy AI, including the instance generation and vanishment of simulation containers
-- Story Manager: the output management and presentation of the test case, e.g., leaderboards
+- ``Story Manager``: the output management and presentation of the test case, e.g., leaderboards

 ![](_static/ianvs_arch.png)

 Ianvs includes Test-Environment Management, Test-case Controller and Story Manager in the Distributed Synergy AI benchmarking toolkits, where
-1. Test-Environment Manager supports the CRUD of Test environments, which basically includes
+1. Test-Environment Manager basically includes
     - Algorithm-wise configuration
         - Public datasets
         - Pre-processing algorithms